Joseph Rummel: The desegregation of the archdiocese

 Rummel spent most of his tenure in New Orleans expanding the parochial school system.
 However, he is perhaps best remembered for his controversial decision to desegregate the archdiocese, including the Catholic schools.
-All of the Southern States, including Louisiana and the city of New Orleans, had been racially segregated by law ever since Reconstruction ended in the 1870s.
-Like the rest of the city, church parishes and schools within the Archdiocese were also segregated.
+All of the Southern states, including Louisiana and the city of New Orleans, had been racially segregated by law since Reconstruction ended in the 1870s.
+Like the rest of the city, parishes and schools within the Archdiocese were also segregated.
 The community had accepted segregation as a normal part of life.

 The city of New Orleans has always had a large population of black Catholics.
 Previous archbishops, such as Archbishop Francis Janssens and Archbishop James Blenk, established dedicated schools for black children in an attempt to improve the educational opportunities for black parishioners.
 But the segregated parochial school system suffered from the same problems with underfunding and low standards as the segregated public school system.
 No archbishop attempted to desegregate the Archdiocese until the Civil Rights Movement began after the end of the Second World War.